Early Verification of Legal Compliance via Bounded Satisfiability Checking: Conclusion

 \section{Conclusion}

-In this paper, we proposed an incremental bounded satisfiability checking approach, called $\mainAlg$, aimed to enable verification of legal properties, expressed in MFOTL, against system requirements. $\mainAlg$ first translates \mfotl formulas to first-order logic (FOL) and then searches for a satisfying solution to the translated FOL formulas in a bounded search space by deriving over- and under-approximating SMT queries. $\mainAlg$ starts with a small search space and incrementally expands it until an answer is returned or until the bound is exceeded.
+In this paper, we proposed an incremental bounded satisfiability checking approach, called $\mainAlg$, aimed to enable verification of legal properties, expressed in \mfotl, against system requirements. $\mainAlg$ first translates \mfotl formulas to first-order logic with relational objects (\tfol) and then searches for a satisfying solution to the translated \tfol formulas in a bounded search space by deriving over- and under-approximating SMT queries. $\mainAlg$ starts with a small search space and incrementally expands it until an answer is returned or until the bound is exceeded.
 We implemented $\mainAlg$ on top of the SMT solver Z3.
-Experiments using five case studies showed that our approach was effective for identifying errors in requirements from different application domains.
+Experiments using five case studies showed that our approach is effective for identifying errors in requirements from different application domains.

-To the best of our knowledge, we are the first to study satisfiability checking for MFOTL.
-Our approach is meant for use in early-stage system development and to support building systems that comply to legal properties before detailed behavioural models or a system implementation become available.

 Our approach is currently limited to verifying safety properties.
-In the future, we plan to extend our approach so that it can handle broader property types, including liveness and fairness. $\mainAlg$'s performance and scalability depend crucially on how the domain of relational objects is maintained and expanded (currently, this is done using two heuristics).
-As a future work, we would like to study the effectiveness of other heuristics to improve $\mainAlg$'s scalability (e.g., random restart, expansion with domain-specific heuristics).
-We also aim to study how to learn/infer MFOTL properties during the search to further improve the efficiency of our approach.
+In the future, we plan to extend our approach so that it can handle a broader spectrum of property types, including liveness and fairness. $\mainAlg$'s performance and scalability depend crucially on how the domain of relational objects is maintained and expanded.
+As future work, we would like to study the effectiveness of other heuristics to improve $\mainAlg$'s scalability (e.g., random restart and expansion with domain-specific heuristics).
+We also aim to study how to learn/infer \mfotl properties during search to further improve the efficiency of our approach.